TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 f := float64(i)
 ```

+### String

+#### String concatenation

+-   Direct concatenation (best heap allocation)
+    ```go
+    func concatenateStrings(a, b string) string {
+        return a + b
+    }
+    ```
+    -   Go creates a string slice from the string arguments on the stack (which is way cheaper than heap allocation) and calls [runtime.concatstrings](https://github.com/golang/go/blob/master/src/runtime/string.go#L29) to calculate the total length, creating a byte buffer for the final string, and write from the slice to it.
+    -   New heap allocation per function call is the byte buffer.
+-   [String builder](https://github.com/golang/go/blob/master/src/strings/builder.go#L17) with predefined length (good heap allocation)
+    ```go
+    func concatenateStrings(a, b string) string {
+        var sb strings.Builder
+        sb.Grow(len(a) + len(b))
+        sb.WriteString(a)
+        sb.WriteString(b)
+        return sb.String()
+    }
+    ```
+    -   Go creates a string builder, growing its internal byte slice to the predefined length, writing from the string parameters to it, and uses `unsafe` to return its internal byte slice.
+    -   New heap allocation per function call is the string builder struct which includes its internal byte slice.
+-   Byte buffer sync pool (worse heap allocation)
+    ```go
+    var bufferPool = sync.Pool{
+        New: func() any {return &bytes.Buffer{}},
+    }

+    func concatenateStrings(a, b string) string {
+        buffer := bufferPool.Get().(*bytes.Buffer)
+        buffer.Reset()
+        defer bufferPool.Put(buffer)
+        buffer.WriteString(a)
+        buffer.WriteString(b)
+        return buffer.String()
+    }
+    ```
+    -   Go creates a byte buffer sync pool, getting a buffer from the pool, writing the string parameters to the buffer, and copy from the buffer to a final string.
+    -   New heap allocation per function call is the final string.
+The byte buffer sync pool cost on heap is amortized among function calls.
+-   fmt.Sprintf (worst heap allocation)
+    ```go
+    func concatenateStrings(a, b string) string {
+        return fmt.Sprintf("%s%s", a, b)
+    }
+    ```
+    -   Go creates an `any` slice from the string parameters, getting a printer from the printer sync pool, using its method to parse the format verbs, writing the formatted data into the printer's internal buffer, and copy from the buffer to a final string.
+    -   New heap allocations per function call are the final string and the `any` slice for the string parameters.
+The printer sync pool cost on heap is amortized among function calls.

 ### Array

 An array is a contiguous chunk of memory that has a fixed length, so the length is part of its type.